May 31, 2023

 "Contractbook enables us to work as a team.
 We can easily share templates with each other, collaborate on the documents and we can oversee the legal work in the entire team, so we can rest assured that everything runs smoothly.
 It gives me peace of mind knowing that we have everything in Contractbook."

-Given this shift in workforce dynamics, it’s no wonder that contract management software is becoming a priority for HR reps to streamline their day-to-day operations.
+Given this shift in workforce dynamics, it’s no wonder that contract-related platform is becoming a priority for HR reps to streamline their day-to-day operations.
 Check out the story behind the importance of contracts for Soundboks.

 “With Contractbook, we have an organized, structured and safe repository for our legal documents.
 What is even better is that Contractbook has automated the creation and management of our compliance documents which saves us a ton of hassle and manual work.”

-Procurement is another department that deserves huge consideration when debating on who needs a contract management tool.
+Procurement is another department that deserves consideration when discussing who needs a contract management tool.
 The procurement department often has to request contract processing through the legal team.
-However, they can increase their efficiency with access to a contract management system that allows self-servicing.
+However, they can increase their efficiency with access to a tool that allows self-servicing.

-Like the sales and procurement teams, a CMS is invaluable to the marketing department.
-For instance, a good handling system lets them deal appropriately with service and other working requests like campaign agreements, and agreements with vendors or influencers.
+Like the sales and procurement teams, managing a contract via tool is invaluable to the marketing department.
+For instance, a good handling system lets them deal appropriately with service and other working requests like campaign agreements and agreements with vendors or influencers.